Control-D-Inc/ctrld/docs/config.md

 - Default: 0 or 53 or 5354 (depending on platform)

 ### restricted
-If set to `true` makes the listener `REFUSE` DNS queries from all source IP addresses that are not explicitly defined in the policy using a `network`.
+If set to `true`, makes the listener `REFUSED` DNS queries from all source IP addresses that are not explicitly defined in the policy using a `network`.

+- Type: bool
+- Required: no
+- Default: false

+### allow_wan_clients
+The listener `REFUSED` DNS queries from WAN clients by default.
+If set to `true`, makes the listener replies to them.

 - Type: bool
 - Required: no